uullll/539_final/README.md

 ## Run
-Then you can run
+Then you can run:

 ```bash
 python3 app.py
 ```
-It will create a website to analysis the picture
+It will create a website to analyze the image.